 Other on-campus jobs

-Campuses offer many non-work-study jobs as well.
+Colleges offer many non-work-study campus jobs as well.
 Check with the student employment board, the career services center, your major’s department heads and professors, and the Associated Students (AS) job postings for positions related to student governance.
 AS jobs include things like business director for AS clubs, student elections coordinator, or DJ for the campus radio station.
-AS jobs are a great way to get involved with your campus student governance group and learn valuable leadership and organizational skills.
+These jobs are a great way to get involved with your campus student governance group and learn valuable leadership and organizational skills.

 Other off-campus jobs